Measuring all the noises of LLM Evals: Introduction

 We highlight two findings and their applications.
 First, each eval has a characteristic total noise level that holds across all pairs of LLMs or agents.
 Specifically, the paired test usually gives a total paired variance similar to the basic variance predicted by the accuracy $p_A$ of model $A$, resulting in this rule of thumb on correctness evals

-To be more accurate, Figure~\ref{fig:pairedSE} Left shows the paired total noise on SWEBench-Verified against our theoretical prediction.
+For better accuracy, Figure~\ref{fig:pairedSE} Left shows the paired total noise on SWEBench-Verified against our theoretical prediction.
 This allows us to have accurate-enough noise measurements without custom analysis and even to infer the likely significance of results reported by others.

-Second, by clearly separating prediction noise from data noise, we find that the paired prediction noise is typically greater than paired the data noise.
+Second, by clearly separating prediction noise from data noise, we find that the paired prediction noise is typically greater than the paired data noise.
 For example, Figure~\ref{fig:pairedSE} Right shows that the prediction noise is around two times the data noise on MATH500, which means that reducing the prediction noise can lead to a significant increase in statistical power, or a significant decrease in the minimum detectable effect size (Example~\ref{ex:humaneval}).
 Even greater reductions can be expected for controlled experiments between close model pairs.
-When this condition holds, inferring the noise from the training curve becomes valid and useful (Example \ref{ex:trainingcurve}).
+When this condition holds, inferring the noise from the training curve becomes useful (Example \ref{ex:trainingcurve}).
+The importance of these choices means that we must specify what noise we are measuring: data, prediction, or total noise using paired vs. unpaired method; otherwise we cannot interpret reported noise measurements \cite{chan2025mlebenchevaluatingmachinelearning, merrill2026terminalbench}.

-We speculate that the uniformity of these results come from the relative similarity among LLMs, since they are trained on similar data using similar methods.
+We speculate that the uniformity of these results comes from the relative similarity among LLMs training on similar data using similar methods.
 Like models, eval questions also have a global identity analogous to the ability to repeat experiments on the same subjects anywhere.
-Together, this allowed a decoupling of the noise measurements from particular experiments.
-Even in settings where these general patterns do not hold, our method is still applicable as long as the prediction noise is important and directly measurable.
+By summarizing the noise measurements on many pairs of results, we can put noise measurements in context and infer their likely values, lowering the barrier of the most powerful paired, averaged analysis.

 \paragraph{Contributions.} We clearly define and measure prediction noise, data noise, and total noise on many models and evals.
 Our general findings enable practitioners to assess significance without custom statistical testing, and often allow us to detect much smaller effects.